jeweljohnsonj/obsidian_template/README.md

 ### Plugins used

+These are plguins used in the template.
+These are not owned or made by me.
 All plugin credits go to their respective developers.
+Please visit the link to learn more about the plugin.

 1. [Obsidian Admonition](https://github.com/valentine195/obsidian-admonition)
 2. [Autocomplete Obsidian Plugin](https://github.com/yeboster/autocomplete-obsidian)